skorpi-and-friends/in_space_in_spaceship/DEVDOC.md

 Happend upon this in the docs:

 > Because the camera is rotated by -180 degrees, we have to flip the Z directional vector.
 Normally forward would be the positive Z axis, so using basis.z.normalized() would work, but we are using -basis.z.normalized() because our camera’s Z axis faces backwards in relation to the rest of the player.

+### Viweports and flipped input

+While working on the cockpit world, which requires having one viewport/world for the game world and one for the cockpit world, I found out that V-Flip option, required so that the image is appropriatley flippped also flips the a lot the mouse input.
+Makes absolute sense.
+But then, I had to also flip the facing offset on the CraftCamera, which is rather strange since that in in world space, not screen space.
+Something's not being understood...

+Found out the altitiude raise direction is flipped as well...hmmm.

+It turns out using V-Flip is only useful when rendering on a suraface.